Nodal Lengths in Shrinking Domains for Random Eigenfunctions on $\mathbb{S}^2$: Auxiliary functions

-The indicator function $1_{B_{r_\ell}}$ belongs to the space $BV(\mathbb{S}^2) \cap L^{\infty}(\mathbb{S}^2)$; to make some computations easier, it is more convenient to deal with continuously differentiable functions.
+In this section we introduce the auxiliary functions, announced in Section \ref{Section-ontheproof}, involved into the proofs of our main results. \\ The indicator function $1_{B_{r_\ell}}$ belongs to the space $BV({S}^2) \cap L^{\infty}({S}^2)$; to make some computations easier, it is more convenient to deal with continuously differentiable functions.
 In order to control the error term of the variance for the approximating functions (and thus pass to the limit), it is sufficient that $\varphi_\ell^i$ is uniformly bounded and with uniformly bounded variation (see \cite{W}) and to prove that the same conditions still hold for $\tilde{\varphi}_\ell^i$, obtained through the exponential map.
 In \cite{W} the existence of such a sequence was established.
-So, let $\{\varphi_{{\ell}}^i\}_i$ be a sequence of $C^{\infty}$ functions such that
+Denoting with $V(\varphi)$ the total variation of a test function $\varphi$, let consider $\{\varphi_{{\ell}}^i\}_i$ a sequence of $C^{\infty}$ functions such that, as $\ell \rightarrow +\infty$,